 Here’s a graph of the campaign’s growth and results.
 We always measure and monitor publications, clicks and conversions.

-When the campaign was launched at the end of September, the month was purely a learning phase where we were identifying the best-suited blogger segments, influencers with the right set of audience (qualified and engaged) and different publication layouts that brought the highest conversions.
+When the campaign was launched at the end of September, the month was purely a learning phase where we were identifying the best-suited influencers segments, influencers with the right set of audience (qualified and engaged) and different publication layouts that brought the highest conversions.
 The growth pattern was identified within a few weeks because of the tons of data and learnings brought by the brand and HiveMinds teams.
 November saw an increase in sales by 18% and by then our algorithm showed us what was working and what needed to be capitalized on.
 Sales through influencers increased by 145% in December and skyrocketed by 2428% in January.

 The three factors that helped us scale our campaign dramatically were: